NessieNono/Monotype/README.md

 ---------------------------------------------------------------------------------------------------
 # Checklist

-- [ ] Create monochrome theme
+- [ ] Create lite monochrome theme
-- [ ] Automate Dates on each of the entries
+- [ ] Automate Date Entries on each of the entries
 - [ ] There is a timer, and work automatically saves after some time
+- [ ] ActiveRouteActivated
+- [ ] Animations to seem dynamic

 ## Home Page